Definability and Interpolation within Decidable Fixpoint Logics: Decidability via back-and-forth method and equivalence

 \subsection{Forward mapping}

 The first component is a \emph{forward mapping}, translating an input $\gso$ formula $\phi$ to a formula over tree codes, holding on precisely the codes that correspond to tree-like models of~$\phi$.
-We will be interested only in $\gso$ formulas that are invariant under one of the forms of bisimulation described earlier, so we assume that $\phi$ is $\gnlinvar$-invariant formula for some~$l$.
+We start in the most general way we can, with $\gso$ formulas $\phi$ that are $\gnlinvar$-invariant for some~$l$.
 In this case, we can define a forward mapping that produces a $\mu$-calculus formula that holds in a tree code iff $\phi$ holds in its decoding.

-\begin{lem}[Fwd, adapted from \cite{GradelHO02}] Given a $\gnlinvar[\sigoriginal]$-invariant sentence $\phi \in \gso[\sigoriginal]$ and given some $k \geq \width{\sigoriginal}$, we can construct $\phi^\mu \in \Lmu[\sigcode{\sigoriginal}{\max\set{k,l}}]$ such that for all consistent $\sigcode{\sigoriginal}{\max\set{k,l}}$-trees $\tree$, $\tree \models \phi^\mu$ iff $\decode{\tree} \models \phi$. \end{lem}
+\begin{lem}[Fwd, adapted from~\cite{GradelHO02}] Given a $\gnlinvar[\sigoriginal]$-invariant sentence $\phi \in \gso[\sigoriginal]$ and given some $n \geq \max\set{\width{\sigoriginal},l}$, we can construct $\phi^\mu \in \Lmu[\sigcode{\sigoriginal}{n}]$ such that for all consistent $\sigcode{\sigoriginal}{n}$-trees $\tree$, $\tree \models \phi^\mu$ iff $\decode{\tree} \models \phi$. \end{lem}

-To prove Lemma \ref{lemma:forward-gso}, it is easiest to first use an inductive translation that produces a formula in $\mso$, and then use the Janin-Walukiewicz Theorem \cite{janinw} to convert this to the required formula in $\Lmu$.
+Note that when moving to trees, we must specify the size of the bags (i.e.~the tree width of the corresponding tree decompositions).
+The $n$ in the lemma can be seen as the desired size of the bags in the tree codes.
+To prove Lemma~\ref{lemma:forward-gso}, we use an inductive translation that produces a formula in $\mso$, and then apply the Janin-Walukiewicz Theorem~\cite{janinw} to convert this to the required formula in $\Lmu$.
+Applying this conversion from $\mso$ to $\Lmu$ requires that the trees are (at least) $\sigcode{\sigoriginal}{l}$-bisimilar, which is why we must use $n \geq \max\set{\width{\sigoriginal},l}$ for the size of the bags in the tree codes.

 This inductive translation must deal with formulas with free variables, and hence must use codes that include valuations for these variables.
-A valuation for a first-order variable $x$ can be encoded by a valuation of second-order variables $\tforward{x} = (Z^x_i)_{i \in \set{1,\dots,n}}$.
+A valuation for a first-order variable $x$ can be encoded by a valuation of second-order variables $\tforward{x} = {(Z^x_i)}_{i \in \set{1,\dots,n}}$.
 The set $Z^x_i$ consists of the nodes~$v$ in the tree code where the $i$-th element in $v$ corresponds to the element identified by $x$.
-Likewise, a valuation for a second-order variable~$X$ corresponding to an $r$-ary $\sigoriginal$-guarded relation (a relation that only includes tuples guarded in~$\sigoriginal$) can be encoded by a sequence of second-order variables $\tforward{X} = (Z^X_{\vec{i}})_{\vec{i} \in \set{1,\dots,n}^r}$.
+Likewise, a valuation for a second-order variable~$X$ corresponding to an $r$-ary $\sigoriginal$-guarded relation (a relation that only includes tuples guarded in~$\sigoriginal$) can be encoded by a sequence of second-order variables $\tforward{X} = {(Z^X_{\vec{i}})}_{\vec{i} \in \set{1,\dots,n}^r}$.
 The set $Z^{X}_{\vec{i}}$ consists of the nodes $v$ in the tree code where the tuple of elements coded by $\vec{i}$ in $v$ are in the valuation for $X$.

 It is straightforward to construct the following auxiliary formulas that check whether a tree is consistent, and whether some tuple of second-order variables actually encodes a valuation for a first-order variable or a $\sigoriginal$-guarded relation in the way we have just described.